gckoeppel/serverless-slack-lunch-hunter/README.md

  - [SV Restaurants](http://www.sv-restaurant.ch/)
  - [ZFV Cantines](https://zfv.ch/de/betriebe/personalrestaurants)

-Feel free to fork this project and write your own parser for your favourite cantine or restaurant website.
+Feel free to fork this project and write your own parser or api client for your favourite cantine or restaurant website.

 ## Credits